Norte de Santander Department

-North Santander (Spanish: Norte de Santander) ([ˈnoɾte ðe santanˈdeɾ]) is a department of Northeastern Colombia.
+Norte de Santander (Spanish for Northern Santander) ([ˈnoɾte ðe santanˈdeɾ]) is a department of northeastern Colombia.
 It is in the north of the country, bordering Venezuela.
 Its capital is Cúcuta, one of the country's major cities.

-North Santander is bordered by Venezuela to the east and north, by Santander Department and Boyacá Department to the south, and by Santander Department and Cesar Department to the west.
+Norte de Santander is bordered by Venezuela to the east and north, by Santander Department and Boyacá Department to the south, and by Santander Department and Cesar Department to the west.

-The official Department name is "Departamento de Norte de Santander" (North Santander Department) in honor of Colombian military and political leader Francisco de Paula Santander, who was born and raised near Cúcuta.
-North Santander Department is located in the northwestern zone of the Colombian Andean Region.
+The official department name is "Departamento de Norte de Santander" (Norte de Santander Department) in honor of Colombian military and political leader Francisco de Paula Santander, who was born and raised near Cúcuta.
+Norte de Santander Department is located in the northwestern zone of the Colombian Andean Region.

 The area of present-day Norte de Santander played an important role in the history of Colombia, during the War of Independence from Spain when Congress gave origin to the Greater Colombia in Villa del Rosario.

 History

-Pre-Colombian
+Pre-Columbian

 The jungle zone and the valleys of the department served as the settlement of several indigenous groups, among them the Barí and Chitatero people.
 These indigenous groups inhabited the region between the Sardinata, Tarra and Zulia rivers.
 The U'wa people also inhabited part of the department, the political organization of this indigenous group was through clans.